 If You Build It, He Will Come

 No, Shoeless Joe Jackson doesn’t show up at our studio, but Santa Claus and a couple of his elves do every year!

 Storytime with Santa was our very first completely custom-designed set, created from scratch.
-In the first year or two, it was simply a commercially printed backdrop that we purchased, and then we added the props.
+In the first year or two, the background was simply a commercially printed backdrop that we purchased, and then we added the props.